Buddhism History - Ancient Times to Now

 Fortunately the outcome doesn't need to be consistent, it just needs to be a good story.

-It's all about the transformation of an obscure 4th century BC story from the foothills of the Himalayas into the blueprint of a world religion.
+It's all about the transformation of an obscure 6th century BCE story from the foothills of the Himalayas into the blueprint of a world religion.

-At the beginning of the Common Era (CE) Buddhism was the dominant intellectual and cultural focus of philosophy and religion in Asia.
+At the beginning of the Common Era (CE) Buddhism had become the dominant intellectual and cultural focus of philosophy and religion in Asia.

-Countless Indian missionaries went abroad and Buddhists from everywhere came to India to study.
+Countless Buddhist missionaries went abroad and Buddhist scholars from everywhere came to India to study.

-But slowly the centre of Buddhist culture shifted to South Asia and China.
+But slowly the center of Buddhist culture shifted from North India to South Asia and China.

 Dialogue of Civilisations

-Buddhist monks in China transcribed and translated thousands of Indian scriptures.
+Buddhist monks in China transcribed and translated thousands of Buddhist scriptures.

-Nevertheless, many of the ancient documents of Buddhism history survived only in their Chinese translations.
+Many of the ancient documents of Buddhism survived only in their Chinese transcription.

 Zen saying